 In terms of which spermicidal lubricant is the “best” — that’s something you (and your partner) can only figure out by trial and error.
 Some people find spermicides irritating to their skin.
 Nonoxynol-9 is the most commonly used spermicide in the U.S. and, if used too frequently or if the user experiences irritation, tissues can become inflamed which can increase the risk of HIV or other STI transmission.

-It’s important to remember that spermicides only help to protect against pregnancy and are not effective at preventing the transmission of STIs.
+It’s good to remember that spermicides only help to protect against pregnancy and are not effective at preventing the transmission of STIs.
 In terms of effectiveness at preventing pregnancy, spermicides (if used without another birth control method) are less effective than condoms.
-If women always use spermicides as directed, 15 out of 100 will become pregnant each year.
+If folks always use spermicides as directed, 15 out of 100 will become pregnant each year.
 Spermicide will be more effective in preventing pregnancy if used in combination with a female or male condom.
 Also, remember that when choosing a lube to use in combination with condoms (regardless of whether the lube contains spermicide or not), pick a water soluble type, not oil-based.
 Oil-based lubricants will deteriorate the latex in condoms.

 Have fun and stay safe!Alice!